 The Council receives most of its funding from federal and state agencies.
 Because of this, the source of income for the Council is rather steady.
 However, some of the Council' contracts are with DHH and contingent upon the level of service provided.
 The amount of services we provide on these contracts is not dictated by us, but by DHH.
-All the Council's grants and contracts from the usual federal and state agencies have been approved for FY 2012.
+All the Council's grants and contracts from the usual federal and state agencies have been approved for FY 2013.
 There have been no significant changes to the funding levels or terms of the grants and contracts.
+For the fiscal year 2012, the DHH contract revenues were significantly less than in FY 2011.

-For FY 2012, the Council has budgeted revenues and expenditures of \$294,931.
-The FY 2012 budget has been approved by the Governor's Office of Elderly Affairs.
+For FY 2013, the Council has budgeted revenues and expenditures of \$293,843.
+The FY 2013 budget has been approved by the Governor's Office of Elderly Affairs.